 How to get ready for your first Disney Cruise

-1. Download the Disney Cruise App
+1. Download the Disney Cruise Line Navigator App

-2. Reserve on-board activities early
+2. Reserve onboard activities early

-3. Check in early
+3. Check-in early

 5. Record the moment you walk onto the ship

 When we stepped on board the ship, the Cast Member inside asked us our family’s last name.
-“Robbins” we said without questioning why.
+“Robbins,” we said without questioning why.
 I mean…it seemed like a simple enough question.

 “Please welcome aboard the Robbins Family.”

 This was shouted into a microphone and all the crew standing nearby clapped and cheered as we crossed the threshold.
 I almost cried.
 This immediately set the tone for the entire cruise and now I know what it feels like to be visiting royalty.

 6. Prepare to Party Like a Pirate

 7. Decorate Your Door with fun, decorations from Etsy

-8. Make a must-do list
+10. Make a must-do list

 Do you want to have a massage on the beach?
-Eat at Palo?
+Dine Palo?
 Take a selfie with Minnie Mouse in her pirate costume.
 There is so much on a Disney Cruise and the time will fly.
 Jot down a list of things you'll be disappointed not to experience.